How to Go Live on TikTok on PC

 Review Community Guidelines

-As with every social media platform, you’ll want to read the community guidelines to see what is and is not allowed on TikTok.
-These rules apply regardless if you use the live feature or not.
+As with any social media platform, you’ll want to read the community guidelines to see what is and isn’t allowed on TikTok.
+These rules apply regardless of whether you use the live feature.
 Before going live, be sure to read the community guides thoroughly and check that any content you have planned doesn’t go against any of their policies.

 Verify That You’re Eligible For TikTok Live

-Meeting these eligibility requirements will give creators access to features like multi-guest hosting, moderation, gifts, and more.
+Meeting these eligibility requirements will grant creators access to features such as multi-guest hosting, moderation, gifts, and more.

 Choose Your Preferred Method For PC Streaming